-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

+Laboratory Blank Also known as a method blank, this laboratory sample is a clean matrix processed through extraction and analysis in a manner identical to samples.
+Laboratory blanks verify that method interference caused by contaminants in solvents, reagents, glassware, and other sample processing hardware is known and minimized.
+The concentration of the target compounds in the laboratory blank sample must be less than or equal to the reporting limit.
 Laboratory Control Sample (LCS) Also known as a blank spike, an LCS is a clean matrix sample spiked in the laboratory and processed through the routine analytical method.
 An LCS and, as required an LCS Duplicate, are prepared to check the precision and accuracy of the analytical method in the absence of potential sample matrix interferences.
 Matrix Spike Samples Samples spiked with a standard solution and processed through the routine analytical method.
 Normally, two matrix spike (MS) samples are prepared to provide a matrix spike and Matrix Spike Duplicate (MSD) that are designed to check the precision and accuracy of the analytical methods in the sample matrix.
 Non-Hazardous Waste Control Limit (NHWCL) The concentration limit of a hazardous constituent, below which a waste material may be released for disposal at a non-RCRA disposal facility Precision A quantitative DQI defining the degree of agreement between or among independent measurements.
 Field precision is assessed by co-located samples, field duplicates, or field splits, and laboratory precision is assessed using laboratory duplicates, matrix spike duplicates, or laboratory control sample duplicates.
-It is usually estimated by calculating the relative percent difference (RPD) as follows: $\text{RPD (\%)} = (\text{Regular-Duplicate}) / ((\text{Regular}+\text{Duplicate}) / 2) 100\%$ Representativeness A qualitative DQI defining the degree to which data accurately and precisely represent a characteristic of an environmental condition or a population.
+It is usually estimated by calculating the relative percent difference (RPD) as follows: $\text{RPD (\%)} = (\text{Regular-Duplicate}) / ((\text{Regular} + \text{Duplicate}) / 2) 100\%$ Representativeness A qualitative DQI defining the degree to which data accurately and precisely represent a characteristic of an environmental condition or a population.
 Sampling design Specifies the number, type, and location (spatial and/or temporal) of sampling units to be selected for measurement.
 Two main categories of sampling designs include probability-based and judgmental.
 Probability-based sampling designs involve random sampling, in which each unit of the population has a known probability of selection, such that statistical inferences may be made about the sampled population.
 Judgmental sampling designs involve selection of sampling units on the basis of expert knowledge and from which statistical inferences cannot be made.
-SDC 1200 An explosive destruction technology system used to process HD-filled projectiles and Department of Transportation containers as well as drained and containerized VX rocket warheads.
-It includes a gas tight Detonation Chamber (DC), which uses indirect electrical heating to achieve temperatures sufficient to cause detonation, deflagration, or burn of the munition energetic material and destruction of the rounds.
-Sensitivity A quantitative DQI defining the ability of an analytical method to measure or quantify the analyte of interest.
-It is usually expressed as method detection limits (MDLs) or reporting limits (RLs) and measured against any relevant regulatory or action level.